Generates a simplified road network that retains connectivity and general character for display at a smaller scale.

 This stand-alone script shows an example of using the ThinRoadNetwork tool.

-# Name: ThinRoadNetwork_standalone_script.py # Description: Removes a subset of road segments to create a simplified road network that retains the connectivity and character of the input. # Author: ESRI # Import system modules import arcpy from arcpy import env # Set environment settings env.workspace = "C:/data" # Set local variables in_features = "roads.lyrx" minimum_length = "1000 meters" invisibility_field = "invisible" level_field = "level" # Execute Thin Road Network arcpy.ThinRoadNetwork_cartography(in_features, minimum_length, invisibility_field, level_field)
+# Name: ThinRoadNetwork_standalone_script.py # Description: Removes a subset of road segments to create a simplified road # network that retains the connectivity and character of the # input. # Import system modules import arcpy # Set environment settings arcpy.env.workspace = "C:/data" # Set local variables in_features = "roads.lyrx" minimum_length = "1000 meters" invisibility_field = "invisible" level_field = "level" # Execute Thin Road Network arcpy.ThinRoadNetwork_cartography(in_features, minimum_length, invisibility_field, level_field)

 - Reference Scale